znkr/diff/README.md

 ## Correctness

-I tested this diff implementation against every commit and in the [Go repository](http://go.googlesource.com/go) using the standard unix `patch` tool to ensure that all diffs result in correct result.
+I tested this diff implementation against every commit in the [Go repository](http://go.googlesource.com/go) using the standard unix `patch` tool to ensure that all diff results are correct.

 This test is part of the test suite for this module and can be run with